retaildevcrews/databricks-scim-automation/src/app/README.md

 # create a csv file with the following headers: SCIM App Name,AAD Group,Owner Email 1,Owner Email 2,Databricks Url
 # there is a syncs.csv file in ./csv-templates which can be used as a starting point

-# optionally update the name of the input file
+# you can update the name of the input file if desired
 export SCIM_InputFile=inputs.csv

 cp ./csv-templates/syncs.csv ./$SCIM_InputFile